 - Essential for plant and fish life

-- Protect beaches and coastlines from erosion
+- Protecting beaches and coastlines from erosion

-- Provide life-saving medicines
+- Providing life-saving medicines

 In recent years, reefs have been declining due to coral bleaching.
 For example, the Great Barrier Reef has been reduced by 40%.
-The situation is even worse, along with the Florida Keys and the Caribbean.
+The situation is even worse along with the Florida Keys and the Caribbean.
 Their decline is between 85% and 99%!
-90% of the Caribbean reefs have disappeared since 1980.
+Over 90% of the Caribbean reefs have disappeared since 1980.

 What are the causes of the disappearance of coral reefs?

-- The increase in the sea temperature
+- The increase in the sea’s temperature

 - Industrial pollution, plastic pollution, sewage